Alternatives to

 The new challenges of project management

-AI is becoming a central co-pilot
+AI becomes a central co-pilot

-Tool overload hinders productivity
+Tool overload hurts productivity

 Digital sovereignty has become strategic

-The most popular alternatives to Asana
+The most popular Asana alternatives

-Tool | Main positioning | Major advantages | Main limitations | Ideal for… |
+Tool | Main positioning | Key advantages | Main limitations | Ideal for… |

 |---|---|---|---|---|

-Asana | Collaborative project management | Simplicity, rapid adoption, multiple views (list, board, calendar, timeline) | Lack of depth for complex projects, high costs, little advanced governance | SMEs, startups, and cross-functional teams |
+Asana | Collaborative project management | Simplicity, fast adoption, multiple views (list, board, calendar, timeline) | Lack of depth for complex projects, high costs, limited advanced governance | SMEs, startups and cross-functional teams |

-Monday | Visual project management | Intuitive interface, multiple views, accessible automations | High cost for large teams, sometimes heavy setup | SMEs, marketing agencies |
+Monday | Visual project management | Intuitive interface, multiple views, accessible automations | High cost for large teams, sometimes cumbersome configuration | SMEs, marketing agencies |

-Jira | IT and agile project management | Powerful for software development, multiple integrations, agile workflows | High complexity, not well suited for creative teams | Tech, product, development teams |
+Jira | IT and agile project management | Powerful for software development, multiple integrations, agile workflows | High complexity, not suited to creative teams | Tech, product, development teams |

-Basecamp | Simple and streamlined collaboration | Integrated communication, clear interface, little complexity | Lack of advanced tools for driving complex projects | Small teams, freelancers |
+Basecamp | Simple, streamlined collaboration | Integrated communication, clear interface, little complexity | Lacks advanced tools to manage complex projects | Small teams, independents |

-ClickUp | Flexible task and project management solution | Great flexibility, multiple views, numerous integrations | Adoption can be difficult due to a complex interface. | Startups, scale-ups, multi-project teams |
+ClickUp | Flexible task and project management solution | Great flexibility, multiple views, many integrations | Adoption can sometimes be difficult because of a complex interface. | Startups, scale-ups, multi-project teams |

-Smartsheet | Structured collaborative spreadsheet | Robust reporting, advanced data structuring | Heavy interface, US hosting, not suitable for creative professions | Large enterprises |
+Smartsheet | Structured collaborative spreadsheet | Robust reporting, advanced data structuring | Heavy interface, US hosting, not well suited to creative professions | Large enterprises |

-Smartevo | The first BPM for marketing and communication.
-Sovereign all-in-one platform | Integrated AI, governance, centralization, GDPR-compliant hosting in France | / | Brands, administrations, media, agencies
+Smartevo | The first BPM for marketing and communications.
+All-in-one sovereign platform | Integrated AI, governance, centralisation, hosting in France compliant with GDPR | / | Brands, public bodies, media, agencies

 |